sph-mn/sph-sp/readme.md

 * linux or compatible (libc)
 * gcc and shell for the provided compile script
 * optional: gnuplot
-* optional: [sph-sc](https://github.com/sph-mn/sph-sc), for development on sph-sp itself or for writing code in sc
+* optional: [sph-sc](https://github.com/sph-mn/sph-sc), for development on sph-sp itself or for using the sc macros

 # setup
 * install dependencies as needed